-Students who live in the foyer will receive no meals but will receive tickets for three university cafeteria meals per week.
+Students who live in the foyer will provide and pay for their own meals.
 Student cafeteria/restaurants (Restos U as they are called in French) are located at the universities, at the C.R.O.U.S. office (Port-Royal metro stop), and throughout Paris.
-They offer substantial meals for good prices (under $\in$ 4) with the student I.D. card.
+They offer substantial meals for good prices (under €4) with the student I.D. card.
 There is a Resto U right around the corner from EDUCO at 92, rue d'Assas.